Licensure FAQ

 If I want to teach my trade or vocation, how do I become licensed?

-The Technical Professional license is for teachers who are experienced in a technical trade to teach the content and skills from that vocation such as electricity, cosmetology, computer networking and computer repair.
-It is a five‐year renewable license and requires employment in the particular teaching assignment by a Virginia public or nonpublic school, a high school diploma or GED, technical competency and occupational experience.
+The Technical Professional license is for teachers who are experienced in a technical trade to teach the content and skills from that vocation such as electricity, cosmetology, computer networking, and computer repair.
+It is a ten‐year renewable license and requires employment in the particular teaching assignment by a Virginia public or nonpublic school, a high school diploma or GED, technical competency, and occupational experience.

 What do I need to do to get a Provisional license to teach Special Education?